A Portrait of Disease, An Experience at Kalafong Hospital

 MD.
 Specialized in Internal Medicine in South Africa.
 Consultant at TH, Cape Town.
 Clinical Director of Clinica Medica Internacional de Lisboa (CMIL).

-Author of “Universo Programado, uma alternativa ao Darwinismo e à religião” 2013 and “Beyond Darwin, the Program Hypothesis” Sep 2018 – the second edition of the latter book coincides with the launch of this site.
+Author of “Universo Programado, uma alternativa ao Darwinismo e à religião” 2013 and “Beyond Darwin, the Program Hypothesis” Sep 2018 – in Dec 2022 the fourth edition of the latter book was launched.

 Photographer.
 The images on this homepage are from books, catalogs, magazines and newspapers where his work has been published or reviewed.

 Four years after graduation in medicine (Lisbon), I moved to South Africa where I worked from 1980 to 1991.
 Inspired by the exuberant pathology and by the serene and dignified attitude towards disease and death by black patients, I was moved to record my impressions—this is a sample of a large collection of medical photographs of that period (shared with the Dept. of Internal Medicine of Kalafong Hospital, where I was working).

 From 2000 to 2008 I was concerned with the abstract depiction of my own body, its textures and sculptural potential explored as an object, stripped of its human identity.
 During the latter two years of this period, I sequenced some of the photographic series in short films with music.
 This collection is titled "Abstract Body", while the films can be viewed in "Videos".

 From 2008 to date, I have been taking photographs At Home aiming at a fantasized illustration of objects and friends or of some interaction with them.